Search

 Managers will:

-3. Remain alert to indicators of slavery (see Identifying Slavery below)
+• Remain alert to potential indicators of slavery (see Identifying Slavery below)

-4. Raise the awareness and ensure all employees are provided a copy of this policy and be aware of their responsibilities
+• Raise awareness, ensuring all colleagues and third-party suppliers are provided with a copy of this policy and are aware of their responsibilities

-1. Keep their eyes and ears open—if they suspect someone (a colleague or someone in our supply chain) is being controlled or forced by someone else to work or provide services, follow our reporting procedure (see Reporting Slavery)
+• Keep your eyes and ears If you suspect someone (a colleague or someone in our supply chain) is being controlled or forced by someone else to work or provide services, follow our reporting procedure (see Reporting Slavery)

-2. Follow our reporting procedure if a colleague tells them something we think might indicate they are or someone else is being exploited or ill-treated
+• Follow our reporting procedure if a colleague tells you something you think might indicate they are or someone else is being exploited or ill-treated

-3. Tell us if they think there is more we can do to prevent people from being exploited.
+• Tell us if you think there is more we can do to prevent people from being exploited.

-We make a clear statement that we take our responsibilities to our employees, people working within our supply chain and our clients seriously, and this is updated once a year.
+We make a clear statement that we take our responsibilities to our colleagues, people working within our supply chain and our clients seriously, this is updated annually.

 We apply reasonable due diligence to risk assessing our supply chain and use the following mechanisms to do this:

-4. Ensuring all suppliers deemed “at risk” are fully supportive to the aims of this policy, (including asking for copies of their Anti Modern Slavery Statement and Policies)
+• Ensuring all suppliers fully support the aims of this policy, (including asking for copies of their Anti Modern Slavery Statement and Policies)

-6. If any issues are identified then this is escalated to the senior stakeholders in the business, with all methods of remediation to be available (up to and including exiting the relationship with the supplier)
+If any issues are identified then these are escalated to the senior stakeholders in the business, with all methods of remediation to be available (up to and including exiting the relationship with the supplier).
+Where modern slavery concerns are raised within our supply chain, the General Counsel will be notified immediately, and an initial assessment will commence within 5 working days.
+The General Counsel will ensure that appropriate stakeholders are accountable for investigating, addressing risks, and implementing remediation actions.

-3. If the Company has reason to believe that any recruitment agency has failed to meet these standards, the Chief People Officer should be informed and any contracts with them would be terminated.
+• If the Company has reason to believe that any recruitment agency has failed to meet these standards, the General Counsel should be informed and any contracts with them will be terminat Concerns will be assessed in a similar manner as described in 5.2(d) and escalated to the ExCo when appropriate.

 There is no typical victim and some victims do not understand they have been exploited and are entitled to help and support.